 This is a game that is great for some people but won’t be for everyone.
 While each part of the game is pretty easy to come to grok, there are many parts to the whole.
 My wife plays games with me all of the time, but while learning Tidal Blades, she needed to jump in and start playing to get a handle on it because there were so many things to take in.
 I think people who play a lot of games will learn it without too much difficulty, but you don’t want to bring this out to people who prefer light games, and you definitely don’t want to use this to introduce someone to gaming unless they’re very willing to try to take on a lot at once.
 Whereas people who like heavier games may have to be talked into the dice rolling.
 I think most gamers could grow to love this game, but there could be some hurdles initially because of how broad the gameplay is.

 Overall I really like Tidal Blades: Heroes of the Reef.
 I’m very happy with my purchase, even though I probably went a bit overboard with getting every single deluxe bit I could.
 Although, there are people that I game with who will probably never want to play this, and I think even for me, it’s going to get played when I am in a particular mood for it.
 Because of that, I’ll likely keep it on my shelf and always come back to it, but it probably won’t be a game I play frequently.
 That isn’t a negative though.
 When I am in that right mood, I’ll always be happy to return to the world of Tidal Blades.

-- Worker placement with a strong narrative focus.
+- Worker placement with a strong narrative focus and beautiful artwork.